waliens/tbc-rdruid-simulator/README.md

 ### Malorne Raiment

 Based on [wowhead comments](https://tbc.wowhead.com/item-set=638/malorne-raiment#comments), consider a proc rate of 5% and no internal cooldown.
-Considering 6 missed gcd per minute (out of 40), there is approximately one cast every 1.75sec.
-Every cast has an expected gain of `0.05 * 120 = 6 mana`.
-The equivalent mp5 is therefore: `5 * 6 / 1.75 = 17.14 mp5`.
+Every cast has an expected mana gain of `0.05 * 120 = 6 mana`.
+Therefore, I consider that enabling this set bonus reduce mana cost of all spells by 6.

+The equivalent mp5 is `5 * 6 / 1.75 = 17.14 mp5` (considering 6 missed gcd per minute (out of 40) so approximately one cast every 1.75sec).

 ### Memento of Tyrande